brego/dotfiles/readme.md

-# Brego's dotfiles - a fork of Paul's dotfiles...
+# Brego's dotfiles - a fork of Paul's dotfiles

 ## Installation